 No, medical billing is not the same as medical coding.
 Medical billing and coding professionals play a critical role in the reimbursement cycle to ensure that providers get paid accurately for the services they provide.
 However, billing and coding are two separate professions, and often the individuals work in two different areas.
 Still, the same person may carry out the coding and billing responsibilities in some cases.

 Because billers and coders share a close working relationship in healthcare, educational programs often combine both topics into one program.
-By doing so, it gives the individual a big-picture look at how it all works together.
+Doing this gives the student a big-picture look at how it all works together.

 What Medical Billers Do

-If authorization is required from an insurance carrier before performing a procedure, the billing professional will probably be the individual to call the insurers for guarantee of payment.
+If authorization is required from an insurance carrier before performing a procedure, the billing professional will probably be the individual to call the insurers for a guarantee of payment.
 They will follow up on overdue invoices by contacting patients, submitting claims to collection agencies, and appealing denied claims.

 What Medical Coders Do

-For instance, a patient may be seen for a check-up, or a physician may have ordered an X-ray for an acute traumatic injury.
+For instance, a physician may see a patient for a check-up, or a physician may have ordered an X-ray for an acute traumatic injury.
 Whatever the reason for the visit, a specific code should be assigned for each diagnosis and procedure or service provided for accurate reimbursement.

 Where They Work